ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/submitting-build.md

 <MinecraftWindow maxWidth="30rem"><Img src={GuideSubmit} width="600" height="482" alt="Guide Image"/></MinecraftWindow>
 ```

 The plot will be submitted and reviews within 24 hours.
-Our reviewers would review your plot and give feedback and a score for your build.
+Our reviewers will review your plot and give feedback and a score for your build.

 :::info